FIVE PROPOSED AMENDMENTS TO THE U.S. CONSTITUTION

 • Congress will pass no law or regulation, and federal departments or agencies will adopt no regulation, that requires or permits any accounting treatment for any purpose that conflicts with generally accepted accounting principles as promulgated by any Board established and sponsored by The Financial Accounting Foundation, including but not limited to The Financial Accounting Standards Board, The Government Accounting Standards Board, and The Federal Accounting Standards Board.

-In each of those five years following ratification Congress will pass legislation including a budget and the specific steps to be taken the ensuing year and in the years remaining in that five year period to fully implement provisions of each ratified Amendment.
+In each of those five years following ratification Congress will pass legislation including a budget and the specific steps to be taken the ensuing year and in the years remaining in that five-year period to fully implement provisions of each ratified Amendment.